 This is the second course in a two-course sequence in which an industrial design capstone project is developed.
 Focus is on finalizing design solution, presenting it in a capstone show, and creating a written document that addresses how the theories and methods used in the project have an impact on the current and future state of design in society.
 The capstone project is approved by a faculty committee.
 (Prerequisites: IDDE-407 or equivalent course.)
 Studio 6 (Spring).

 Senior ID Studio I

 This course will explore the application of design methods and skills to projects addressing large-community and global problems requiring team-based, trans-disciplinary collaborations.
 (Prerequisites: IDDE-302 or equivalent course.)
-Studio 6 (Fall).
+Studio 5 (Fall Or Spring).